hp4k1h5/agora/ROADMAP.md

 ## current state

 Currently the app allows iex api subscribers to query and view a range of financial information.
-Also, limited beta testing of trading is enabled.
+Also, limited beta testing of trading is enabled through alpaca.

-Alpha release will include an algo-manager that will make it easier to start/stop/schedule/monitor/adjust algorithmic trading robots.
+There are numerous known bugs and undesirable behaviors, see [BUGS](.github/ISSUE_TEMPLATES/bug_reports.md).
+Many are only fixable through blessed and/or blessed-contrib fixes.
+This project is using forked versions that mainly address bugs encountered and missing functionalities.
+These bugs require a bit more investment in time since it's not a project I am familiar without outside of this endeavor.
+Nevertheless I am very happy with the tools available through the blessed & co. libs and will continue to use and develop on the forked versions.

 ## alpha release

-### v0.0.14
-- iex
-  - chart types
-    - bar (have to make a new drawille component since contrib bar is not made for financial data graphing)
-    - ohlc (same as above)
-- alpaca
-  - streaming data

-### v0.0.13
-- iex
-  - message use info
-  - sectors/tags
+v0.0.17
-  - update `help`
+- bug fixes

+v0.0.18
-- alpaca
+- charts
-  - watchlist integration
+  - more types
-  - orders
+  - bot charts
-  - portfolio history
+    - profit/loss
+    - the currently trading stock

 ---